wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-7-to-8.md

 ## Migrate

-1. While still in your Wikibase Suite directory, ensure the services are stopped by running.
+1. While still in your WBS directory, ensure the services are stopped by running.

    ```sh
    docker compose down
    ```

-2. From the directory above `wikibase-release-pipeline`, clone the Wikibase Suite 8 release, which will create a new `wikibase-suite` directory.
+2. From the directory above `wikibase-release-pipeline`, clone the WBS 8 release, which will create a new `wikibase-suite` directory.

    ```sh
    cd ../..